Welcome to our Sub Domain, www.unbannedbiblepublications/e-books

-It is a grave SIN to push Bible verses out of context to insert a false doctrine and ultimately, an entire church system, which deviates from the truth of God’s Word.
+It is a grave sin to push Bible verses out of context to insert a false doctrine and ultimately, an entire church system, which deviates from the truth of God’s Word.
 This is exactly how all the different denominations of, and affiliations to Christianity came into being.
 One can ‘prove’ anything from the Bible.
-For instance, using this abominable type of ‘interpretation of Scripture,’ I can ‘prove’ from the Bible, “there is no God,” (Ps.
+For instance, using this abominable type of ‘interpretation of Scripture,’ I can ‘prove’ from the Bible “there is no God,” (Ps.
 14:1.)
-Consequently, as “there is no God,” we can burn all our Bibles and start stealing and fornicating, for if there is no God, there is no hell, and thus, there is no point to any type of faith or religion.
-Ah, but let us read that verse in CONTEXT!
+Consequently, because “there is no God,” we can burn all our Bibles and start stealing and fornicating, for if there is no God, there is no heaven or hell, and thus, there is no point to any type of faith or religion.
+Ah, but let us read that verse in context!
 Ps.
-1:14 actually pronounces, “The fool has said in his heart ‘There is no God.’
+1:14 actually proclaims, “The fool has said in his heart, ‘There is no God.’
 They are corrupt.
 They have done abominable works...”

 For the sake of our eternal souls, we must hide ourselves in God’s Truth!
-As Jesus God’s Son Himself IS TRUTH, there is only one mark of a sincere believing disciple of Jesus – a desire for God’s Scriptural truth, to be able to understand His will and obey God from the heart!
+As Jesus God’s Son Himself Is Truth, there is only one mark of a sincere believing disciple of Jesus: a sincere desire for God’s Scriptural truth, to be able to understand His will and obey God from the heart!
 God’s Scriptural truth will always remain the only “lamp for our feet” in this dark, deceitful dimension.
 I am not talking about a few verses or passages from the Bible to ‘prove’ a church doctrine of some kind.
-I am referring to the entire, contextual truth of God’s Word, (Ps.
+I am referring to the entire truth of God’s Word, (Ps.
 119:160.)

 I tell you the truth because I love you.
 The false doctrines of church systems will lead us to eternal hell.
-However, Jesus came to bring salvation and spiritual freedom to all those who choose to follow Him in the contextual truth of His Word.
+However, Jesus came to bring spiritual life, salvation and freedom to all those who choose to follow Him in the contextual truth of His Word.

-· THE BAPTISM OF JESUS, PETER AT PENTECOST, JOHN THE BAPTIST, OR PAUL?
+· THE BAPTISM OF JESUS, PETER AT PENTECOST, JOHN THE BAPTIST, OR OF PAUL?

 · Renewal of our mind must follow the rebirth and Scriptural water baptism

 · BAPTISM, THE ‘SAVING’ SACRAMENT FOR A DENOMINATIONAL ‘ELITE’?